Installation

 Select the Subscription and Resource group, select the Region (preferable identical to the Azure Subscription region) and enter the Prefix for the resource names.
 This prefix is placed before the names of the resources that are to be created, the prefix is limited to 3 to 5 characters and can only include lower case letters and number.
 The prefix needs to be globally unique, so do not use ep365, as we have probably already taken this prefix.

-Click Next and Enable or Disable Logging.
+- Click Next and Enable or Disable Logging.
 This setting allows Epona to receive logging from your application with a 30 minute delay and would help us proactively connect with you should an error occur.
 No information about documents or contents of documents is shared.

-Click Next and Enable or Disable Filing Suggestions.
+- Click Next and Enable or Disable Filing Suggestions.
 Filing Suggestions are not immediatly active should you enable them, in this stage the necessary Azure resources are deployed to be able to use Filing suggestions.
 Filing suggestions allow Epona365 Office to suggest a possible filing location based on E-mail metadata (To, From, Subject).
 This correlated filing requires a small database to store filings patterns.

-Click Next and Enable or Disable Cognitive services.
+- Click Next and Enable or Disable Search and Cognitive services.
 Cognitive services are Microsoft Azure Search and Cognitive service resources deployed to your Azure environment.
 This is a step to discuss with your Epona consultant, it requires post configuration steps.
 Enabling Cognitive services during the first deployment is not advised, the process is described separately.

-Click Next to Review the choices.
+- Click Next to Review the choices.
 Document the Prefix and Region used.
 If you redeploy the resources from the marketplace using the same mix of Region and Prefix, you will be able to overwrite the current deployment.
 Should you choose a different Prefix or Region, then duplicate resources will be deployed.

 The deployment is now in progress.
 The azure resources are placed in the Resource group you have created.
 Microsoft will also create a seperate resource group with a number of epona635 Office related resources outside of the resource group you selected for the deployment.